1. Preparing your environment for Smart Proxy installation

 If you want to scale your Smart Proxy server when managing Puppet clients, the following assumptions are made:

-• There are no external Puppet clients reporting directly to the Foreman integrated Smart Proxy.
+• There are no external Puppet clients reporting directly to your Foreman server.

-• All other Puppet clients report directly to an external Smart Proxy.
+• All other Puppet clients report directly to Smart Proxy servers.

-• There is an evenly distributed run-interval of all Puppet agents.
+• There is an evenly distributed run-interval of all OpenVox agents.

 Note